anoma/anoma/tech-specs/src/explore/design/dkg.md

  - `Deal`: Validators should verify the weight shares included in the block header.
 If validation fails, the DKG instance fails.
 Otherwise, `Deal` happens during the Vote Extension phase.
- - `Aggregate`: This is done during the Verify Vote Extension and will be included in the header of the finalized block.
-The final result should be verified by validators in the next round.
-If validation fails, the now current block proposer can try to aggregate the the PVSS transcripts correctly during the VerifyVoteExtension phase and include the result in the header of the finalized (next) block.
+ - `Aggregate`: This is done during the Prepare Proposal phase (it could be done earlier if validators know they are likely to be the next proposer) and will be  included in the header of the proposed block.
+The final result should be verified by validators.
+If validation fails, the next block proposer can try to aggregate the the PVSS transcripts correctly and include the result in the header of the subsequent block.
 Furthermore, `Complains` may be issued against the validator that incorrectly aggregated the PVSS transcripts

 ## Complaints